 Contributed By Von Wobeser y Sierra, SC

-The federal court system is four-tiered, as follows:
+The federal court system has four tiers:

 The states’ judicial systems are usually two-tiered, with first instance courts and appellate collegiate courts.
 However, amparo challenges can be submitted against judgments issued by the appellate courts.